 Method Requirements Compatible Hardware Radial with Angle Clear line of sight from the origin point to each feature being mapped.
-MapStar TruAngle with a TruSpeed Sxb or TruPulse 200X Range Triangulation Able to occupy (stand over) every feature to be mapped.
+TruPoint 300 or MapStar TruAngle with a TruSpeed Sxb or TruPulse 200X Range Triangulation Able to occupy (stand over) every feature to be mapped.
 Clear line of sight from each feature to the control points.
-TruSpeed Sxb TruPulse 200X TruPoint 200h Baseline Offset Able to walk a straight line from one end of the scene to the other.
+TruSpeed Sxb or TruPulse 200X Baseline Offset Able to walk a straight line from one end of the scene to the other.
 Clear line of sight to each feature from a point along this straight line (the baseline).
-TruSpeed Sxb TruPulse 200x TruPoint 200h
+TruSpeed Sxb or TruPulse 200X